Background pattern

 Levetiracetam Normon is used:

-• alone in adults and adolescents 16 years of age or older with recently diagnosed epilepsy to treata form of epilepsy.
-Epilepsy is a disease where patients have seizures (crises).
-Levetiracetam is used for the form of epilepsy in which the seizures initially affect only one side of the brain, but may later spread to wider areas in both sides of the brain (partial onset seizures with or without secondary generalization).Your doctor has prescribed levetiracetam to reduce the number of seizures.
+• on its own in adults and adolescents from 16 years of age with newly diagnosed epilepsy to treat a certain form of epilepsy.
+Epilepsy is a condition where you have attacks (seizures).
+Levetiracetam is used for a form of epilepsy where the seizures initially only affect one side of the brain but may then spread to wider areas on both sides of the brain (partial onset seizures with or without secondary generalisation).
+Your doctor has prescribed levetiracetam for you to reduce the number of seizures.

-• concurrently with other antiepileptic medications to treat:
+• with other antiepileptic medicines to treat:

 Do not takeLevetiracetam Normon

-• If you are allergic to levetiracetam, pyrrolidone derivatives, or any of the other components of this medication (listed in section 6).
+• if you are allergic to levetiracetam, to any other pyrrolidone derivative or to any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-Consult your doctor before starting to take Levetiracetam Normon.
+Consult your doctor before taking Levetiracetam Normon.

-Inform your doctor or pharmacist if any of the following adverse effects worsen or last more than a few days:
+Tell your doctor or pharmacist if any of the following side effects gets serious or lasts longer than a few days:

-• Abnormal thoughts, feeling of irritability, or reacting more aggressively than normal, or if you or your family and friends notice significant changes in mood or behavior.
+• abnormal thoughts, feeling irritable or reacting more aggressively than usual or if you or your family and friends notice important changes in your mood or behaviour.

-• Worsening of epilepsy
+• worsening of epilepsy

-In rare cases, seizures may worsen or occur more frequently, mainly during the first month after starting treatment or increasing the dose.
+In rare cases, epileptic seizures may worsen or occur more frequently, mainly during the first month after starting treatment or increasing the dose.
 If you experience any of these new symptoms while taking Levetiracetam Normon, see a doctor as soon as possible.

 Children and adolescents

-Other medications and Levetiracetam Normon
+Other medicines and Levetiracetam Normon

-Do not take macrogol (laxative medication) within one hour before and one hour after taking levetiracetam, as it may reduce its effect.
+Do not take macrogol (a laxative medicine) for 1 hour before and 1 hour after taking levetiracetam, as it may reduce its effect.

 Pregnancy and breastfeeding

-If you are pregnant, breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before taking this medicine.

-Do not stop your treatment without discussing it with your doctor first.
+Do not stop your treatment without discussing it with your doctor.

-The risk of birth defects for the baby cannot be completely ruled out.
+The risk of birth defects for your baby cannot be completely excluded.

-Breastfeeding is not recommended during treatment.
+Breastfeeding is not recommended during treatment with Levetiracetam Normon.

-Driving and operating machinery
+Driving and using machines

-Levetiracetam Normon contains parahydroxybenzoic acid methyl ester (E-218), parahydroxybenzoic acid propyl ester (E-216), and maltitol (E-965)
+Levetiracetam Normon contains methyl parahydroxybenzoate (E-218), propyl parahydroxybenzoate (E-216) and maltitol (E-965)

-3. How to Take Levetiracetam Normon
+3. How to take Levetiracetam Normon

 Take the oral solution as instructed by your doctor.